-Clerical and technical personnel are employed on the basis of student enrollment according to the Southern Association of Colleges and Schools.
+Clerical and technical personnel are employed on the basis of student enrollment according to the AdvancED.

 Library Media Clerk (Aide)

 A Library Media Clerk should be a high school graduate, have proficient keyboarding skills and demonstrate an aptitude for the work expected.
 She/he reports to the Library Media Specialist and is expected to perform routine clerical and technical tasks, as well as provide user assistance in the Library Media Center.